Armonccc/Reverse-Engineering-Analysis-and-Lab/README.md

-# Reverse Engineering Analysis and Lab
+# Reverse Engineering Lab and Analysis

-A hands-on reverse engineering project focused on discovering a hidden password from the provided executable file reverse-ex.
-This project explores techniques used to analyze compiled programs and understand their internal logic.
+An interactive reverse engineering assignment based on finding an encrypted password within the given executable file reverse-ex.
+The assignment focuses on methods practiced during the analysis of compiled code and being aware of how such programs work internally.

 # How It Works

-The file reverse-ex is an executable that contains a hidden password within its code.
-The task is to analyze the file and determine how the password is stored or generated.
+The reverse-ex file is an executable file that contains an encrypted password inside the code.
+The objective is to reverse-engineer the file and figure out how the password is stored or computed.

-A combination of static and dynamic techniques will be used to find the password.
+A blend of static and dynamic methods will be employed to discover the password.

 # Features

-* Safe, standalone executable provided for analysis
+* Provided with a secure, standalone executable for analysis
-* Combines static and dynamic reverse-engineering techniques
+* Implements a blend of static and dynamic reverse-engineering methods
-* Focus on step-by-step problem solving and documentation
+* Emphasis on step-by-step problem-solving and documentation
-* Builds understanding of how compiled programs process data
+* Increases understanding of how compiled code handles data
-* Includes a written report with screenshots and findings
+* Offers a written report with pictures and results

 # Tools Used
 * IDA Free